UCL/research-computing-with-cpp/02templates/sec03TemplateMeta.md

 {% endidio %}

-* Time: numberOfInts=3 took 10 seconds
+* Time: numberOfInts=3 took 32 seconds when switch to fixed vector, and 23 when a raw array.

 ### Policy Checking